Large Language Models are Zero-Shot Reasoners: Experiment

 For other logical reasoning tasks, we choose two evaluation sets from the BIG-bench effort \citep{bigbench}: Date Understanding \footnote{While prior work \citep{cot_wei} categorized Date Understanding task into Common Sense reasoning, our study categorized this task into logical reasoning because this task requires less prior knowledge and more logical reasoning between dates.} and Tracking Shuffled Objects.
 Date Understanding asks models to infer the date from a context.
 Tracking Shuffled Objects tests a model's ability to infer the final state of objects given its initial state and a sequence of object shuffling.
 We used a dataset of tracking three shuffled objects for our experiment.

-\paragraph{Models} We experiment with 13 models in total: Instruct-GPT3 \cite{instructgpt} and GPT3 with four different model sizes (ada, babbage, curie, and davinci) \footnote{Our experiments are run between April-2022 and May-2022 by using OpenAI API.
-We attach model size information to each model referring to the following URL. \url{https://blog.eleuther.ai/gpt3-model-sizes/}}, GPT-2, GPT-Neo, GPT-J, T0 \citep{sanh2022multitask}, and OPT \citep{zhang2022opt}.
-The size of LMs ranges from 0.3B to 175B.
+\paragraph{Models} We experiment with 17 models in total.
+Main experiments are conducted with Instruct-GPT3 \citep{instructgpt} (text-ada/babbage/curie/davinci-001 and text-davinci-002)\footnote{Our experiment for Instruct GPT-3 models includes both text-****-001 and text-davinci-002.
+Text-davinci-002 differs from text-****-001 in that they use different fine-tuning data depending on the date range collected from the APIs.
+Specifically, text-davinci-002 uses data up to Jun 2021, while text-****-001 uses data up to Oct 2019.
+(See \url{https://beta.openai.com/docs/engines/gpt-3})}, original GPT3 \citep{brown2020language} (ada, babbage, curie, and davinci)\footnote{Our experiments with GPT3 series are conducted by using OpenAI API between April-2022 and May-2022, except for No.10-16 in \autoref{tab:template_study} in Aug-2022.}, and PaLM \citep{palm} (8B, 62B, and 540B).
+In addition, we used GPT-2\citep{Radford2019LanguageMA}, GPT-Neo\citep{gpt-neo}, GPT-J\citep{gpt-j}, T0 \citep{sanh2022multitask}, and OPT \citep{zhang2022opt} for model scaling study.
+The size of LMs ranges from 0.3B to 540B.
 We include both standard (e.g. GPT-3 and OPT), and instruction following variants (e.g. Instruct-GPT3 and T0).
-See Appendix \ref{appx:model_description} for details of model description.
-Without mentioning otherwise, we use Text-davinci-002 throughout the experiments.
+See Appendix \ref{appx:model_description} for model description details.
+Unless otherwise stated, we use text-davinci-002 throughout the experiments.

 \paragraph{Baselines} We compare our \ours mainly to standard \theirsz prompting to verify the effectiveness of its \CoT reasoning.
 For \theirsz experiments, similar answer prompts as \ours are used as default.
 See Appendix \ref{appx:answer_prompts} for detail.
 To better evaluate the zero-shot ability of LLMs on reasoning tasks, we also compare our method to \theirsf and \theirs baselines from~\citep{cot_wei}, using the same in-context examples.
 Throughout the experiments, we use greedy decoding across all the methods.
 For the zero-shot approaches, the results are therefore deterministic.
 For the few-shot approaches, since the order of in-context examples could affect the results \citep{lu2021fantastically}, we run each experiment only once with a fixed seed across all methods and datasets, for fair comparisons with the zero-shot methods. \citet{cot_wei} showed that the order of examples did not cause large variance in CoT experiments.